caed0/libwebp-static/README.md

 This project is licensed under the **GPL-3.0-or-later License** - see the [LICENSE](LICENSE) file for details.

 The libwebp library is licensed under a separate license.
 For more information, please refer to the [libwebp license](https://github.com/webmproject/libwebp/blob/main/COPYING).

-## 🙏 Acknowledgments

-- Google WebP team for the excellent WebP library
-- Contributors and users of this package
-- The Node.js community for inspiration and best practices